puma/puma-dev/README.md

 You don't need to bind to port 80/443 to use puma-dev but obviously it makes using the `.dev` domain much nicer.

 There is a shortcut for binding to 80/443 by passing `-sysbind` which overrides `-http-port` and `-https-port`.

+### Important Note On Ports and Domain Names

+* Default ports are 80 and 443
+* Default domain is `.test`.
+Previously it was `.dev`, but it is owned by Google and since Dec 2017 **HSTS only** with real websites hosted there.
+  * Don't use .dev and .foo, as they are real domains
+* Using pow?
+To avoid conflicts, use different ports and domain or [uninstall pow properly](http://pow.cx/manual.html#section_1.2).

 ### Options